This post may contain affiliate links. Please read our disclosure policy.

-Besides having tons of sweet banana flavor, these cookies are also fantastic because they are easy.
-You can make these banana cookies in under 10 minutes and be eating them in just another 8 minutes.
-Homemade cookies have never been so simple to make!
+• Quick and easy: You can make these banana cookies in under 10 minutes and be eating them in just another 8 minutes!

-(Looking for more pudding mix recipes?
-Try my Chocolate Chip Pudding Cookies too!)
+Looking for more pudding mix recipes?
+Try my Chocolate Cream Pie and Chocolate Lasagna.

 • Butter – Let it soften just a bit, but not completely.
 (Melted butter will lead to the cookies spreading on the pan.)

-• Light brown sugar – Light brown sugar gives the cookies a rich flavor thanks to the hint of molasses.
+• Light brown sugar – I prefer to use light brown sugar over granulated sugar.
+It gives the cookies a rich flavor thanks to the hint of molasses.

-• Instant banana cream pudding mix – Any brand of instant pudding will work, but I like to use Jello brand.
-It is easy to find and I think it has the best flavor.
+• Instant banana cream pudding mix – Any brand of instant pudding mix will work.
+However, I like to use the Jello brand.
+Their banana pudding mix is easy to find, and I think it has the best flavor.
+(Here are some more recipes that use pudding mix!)

 • Ripe banana – A perfectly ripe banana will be yellow with brown spots all over.
-Bananas with brown spots are sweeter and will blend into the cookie batter more easily.
+Bananas with brown spots are sweeter and will blend into the cookie dough more easily.

 Variations

-• Use dark chocolate chips in place of white chocolate chips.
+• Use milk chocolate chips in place of white chocolate chips.

 How to Make Banana Pudding Cookies